ajwills72/rmip/docs/teacher_notes.md

 ### Resources

-We currently anticipate fully-online delivery of this module in 2021, due to COVID-19.
 Each student will need a _proper computer_ (PC, Mac, or Linux - not a phone, not a chromebook) in all sessions.

 For activities based around R, students will continue to use the RStudio server account they were allocated at Stage 1.
 They should be prompted a week before the module starts to request login details if they do not have them.